 The Assistant’s Fees

-Dr South uses an assistant for most procedures.
+Dr Wheatley uses an assistant for most procedures.
 The assistant will send you or your health fund a separate account which generally will be fully covered by Medicare and your health fund.

 The Anaesthetist’s Fees